jingyiheholly/Master-Seminar-AI-for-Vision-Language-Models-in-Medical-Imaging-IN2107-IN45069-/README.md

 | 18 | A Scalable Framework for Evaluating Health Language Models                                        | 30 Mar 2025  | [Link](https://arxiv.org/abs/2503.23339)              | Evaluation, Health LLMs                |
 | 19 | Detecting hallucinations in large language models using semantic entropy                          | 19 Jun 2024  | [Link](https://www.nature.com/articles/s41586-024-07421-0) | LLM Evaluation, Hallucinations        |

-> **Note**: If you are interested in a paper that is not included in the list above, feel free to email us about the paper, and we will be happy to consider it!
+> **Note**: If you are interested in a paper that is not included in the list above, feel free to email us about the paper, and we will be happy to include it!

 ---